 Password security has never been more important and Two Factor authentication has quickly become the go-to method to secure accounts.
 The humble password has been around for a long time and despite its popularity as the most common way to secure accounts, it no longer cuts it in an era of enhanced cyber attacks and data breaches.

 In fact, according to the 2019 Verizon Data Breach Investigations Report, 81% of all data breaches are caused by compromised, weak, and reused passwords.

-In addition to this blasé approach to Cyber Security, hackers also have an impressive arsenal of tools that they can use to crack our passwords.
-Social engineering remains the most popular method, but using brute force attack, hackers have the power to test millions of possible password combinations every second.
+In addition to this blasé approach to cyber security, hackers also have an impressive arsenal of tools that they can use to crack our password credentials.
+Social engineering remains the most popular method, but by using brute force attack, hackers have the power to test millions of possible password combinations every second.

 It’s this vulnerability to attack that has fuelled the growth of finding alternative methods to secure online accounts, and two-factor authentication has quickly emerged as the go-to method to do this.

 Two-factor authentication, also known as 2FA, adds an extra layer of security to your online accounts.
 Rather than just confirming your identity with a simple username and password, you have to provide a second authenticating factor that only you can access.
 Really, it’s just another way to double-check that you are who you claim to be, thereby reducing the chance of someone fraudulently accessing your account.